Tahmidur Rahman Remura Wahid logo

 he Land Survey Tribunal was formed to correct only the most recent updated record of rights.
 Section 145A(1) of the SAT Act provides that such court shall have jurisdiction in respect of such cases only as a result of the final publication of the’ last amended record or privileges,’ i.e. BS / BRS / RS, Dhaka City of Jorip Khatian.
 Therefore, only the last record of rights can be changed by the Land Survey Tribunal.
 (Land Survey Tribunal in Bangladesh)

-Screenshot 2019 10 22 At 6.22.54 Pm
+Screenshot 2019 10 22 at 6.22.54 PM

 “TR Barristers in Bangladesh is Considered as one of the leading firms in Property Law in Dhaka, Bangladesh”